cirruslabs/tart/docs/faq.md

 ## VM location on disk

-Tart stores all it's files in `~/.tart/` directory.
+Tart stores all its files in `~/.tart/` directory.
 Local images that you can run are stored in `~/.tart/vms/`.
 Remote images are pulled into `~/.tart/cache/OCIs/`.

 ## Nested virtualization support?